SumitPadhiyar/parallel_ford_fulkerson_gpu/README.md

-# Parallel Ford Fulkerson on GPU
+# Parallelization of Ford Fulkerson Max flow algorithm on GPU
 This repo contains parallel and serial ford fulkerson implementation.
 Parallel algorithm is implemented using CUDA with compute capability 3.5.